Delman Coates

-Delman L. Coates (born January 13, 1973) is an American Christian minister.
+Delman L. Coates (born January 13, 1973) is an American Baptist minister.
 He is senior pastor of Mt.
 Ennon Baptist Church, a megachurch located in Clinton, Maryland, since 2004.

 Coates is founder of the Our Money Campaign, an economic justice campaign launched in May 2019.
 He is founder of the Black Church Center for Justice & Equality.
 Coates is a board member of the National Action Network.